Bernard J. D. Irwin: Later military career

 Irwin subsequently served with the army during the American Civil War.
-He was promoted to captain in August 1861, and the next year was appointed medical director under Major General William "Bull" Nelson.
+He was promoted to captain in August 1861 and the next year was appointed medical director under Major General William "Bull" Nelson.
 He improvised one of the first field hospitals used by the US Army at the Battle of Shiloh on April 7, 1862.

 He was captured during the Battle of Richmond while attempting to save the wounded Nelson.
 He was promoted to major in September 1862, and after his release the following month he became medical director in the Army of the Southwest.
 From 1863 to 1865, he was superintendent of the military hospital in Memphis, Tennessee, and in March of the latter year was brevetted to the rank of colonel.

 He was a companion of the California Commandery of the Military Order of the Loyal Legion of the United States and the Order of the Indian Wars of the United States.

 After the war, Irwin served as a senior medical officer at several posts, including at West Point from 1873 to 1878.
 He received promotions to lieutenant colonel in September 1885 and to colonel in August 1890.
-He was retired shortly after his 64th birthday, and promoted to brigadier general on the retired list in April 1904.
+He retired shortly after his 64th birthday and was promoted to brigadier general on the retired list in April 1904.